hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 - Replace all instances of ``TARGET_CLUSTER`` with |cn_cluster|, per the cluster to which you are connecting.
 - Replace ``YOUR_SV_NAME`` with the name you chose when creating the SV identity (this must be an exact match of the string for your SV to be approved to onboard)
-- Update the `auth.jwksUrl` entry to point to your auth provider's JWK set document.
-For auth0, that should be achieved by replacing ``YOUR_INSTANCE_NAME`` with your instance name in auth0.
+- Update the `auth.jwksUrl` entry to point to your auth provider's JWK set document by replacing ``OIDC_AUTHORITY_URL`` with your auth provider's OIDC URL, as explained above.

 With these files in place, you can execute the following helm commands in sequence.
 It's generally a good idea to wait until each deployment